Planning a Burial at Sea

 Finding an appropriate location that follows the EPA’s rules, for example, is often a challenge.
 You must make sure that you’re not only 3 nautical miles from the low water mark (or “closing line” for bays and rivers that’s shown on nautical charts), but you must also determine the depth of the ocean floor in that location for a non-cremated burial.

 Unless you already have access to a boat and are familiar with operating that boat in the open ocean, you’ll need to hire or charter a vessel.
 This can add a considerable cost to a funeral at sea, especially if you have to travel 20 or 30 miles to reach an appropriate location.
-You’ll also need to arrange for the casketed remains to be transported to the boat, and to make sure that the vessel has the appropriate equipment to place the casket into the water.
+You’ll also need to arrange for the casketed remains to be transported to the boat, and to make sure that the vessel has the appropriate equipment to place the casket into the water for your ocean burial.

 Remember that, in addition to the costs required to be buried at sea, you may also need to pay the more traditional funeral expenses, like a memorial service on land and preparation of the body.
 Depending on the weather and sea conditions, you may also have additional charges associated with the charter boat, such as if extra time is required for the trip or more crew need to be present.
 On average, you should probably expect to pay at least 2 to 3 times more for a burial at sea than you would for a more traditional funeral on land.